ahawker/common-service-interface-example/docs/ci.md

 The second stage of the CI workflow.
 This stage is responsible for the running linting and isolated tests against all language versions supported by the repository.

-Prior to running this stage, it should pull down and validate access to the test image created in the "Docker: Test" stage.
+Prior to running this stage, it should pull down and validate access to the isolated image created in the "Docker: Isolated" stage.

 * `cri lint:all` - Run all linters
 * `cri test:isolated` - Run all isolated tests (capable of succeeding with no external dependencies)

+**Expectations:**

+* This stage will run on **ALL** branches and **ALL** pull-requests that successfully perform the previous stages.
+* If this stage completes successfully, the expectation is that the code change is high quality.

 **Conditions:**

-* If the "Docker: Test" stage is successful.
+* If the "Docker: Isolated" stage is successful.

 **Success:**